Endava/cats/README.md

 When executing `test_1` the value of the pet id will be stored in the `petId` variable (value `2`).
 When executing `test_2` the `id` parameter will be replaced with the `petId` variable (value `2`) from the previous case.

-**Please note:**
-- variables are visible across all custom tests; please be careful with the naming as they will get overridden
+**Please note: variables are visible across all custom tests; please be careful with the naming as they will get overridden.**

 #### Verifying responses
 The `CustomFuzzer` can verify more than just the `expectedResponseCode`.
 This is achieved using the `verify` element.
 This is an extended version of the above `customFuzzer.yml` file.